Amanita caesarea: Description

 This mushroom has an orange-red cap, initially hemispherical before convex and finally flat.
 The surface is smooth, and margins striated, and it can reach 15 cm or rarely 20 cm in diameter.
 The free gills are pale to golden yellow, as is the cylinder-shaped stipe, which is 8–15 cm tall and 2–3 cm wide.
 The ring hangs loosely and is lined above and smooth below.
 The base of the stipe is thicker than the top and is seated in a greyish-white cup-like volva, which is a remnant of universal veil.
 The spores are white.

 It could be confused with the poisonous fly agaric (Amanita muscaria).
-Though A. muscaria has a distinctive red cap dotted with fluffy white flakes, these tend to fall off as the carpophore ages and the bright red tends to fade to a yellowy orange.
+Though A. muscaria has a distinctive red cap dotted with fluffy white flakes, these tend to fall off as the mushroom ages and the bright red tends to fade to a yellowy orange.
 The latter mushroom will always have white gills and stalk with a ringed volva rather than a yellow stalk and is typically associated with spruce (Picea), pine (Pinus) or birch (Betula).
-Certain varieties (e.g. Amanita muscaria var. guessowii) are close to yellow even at the juvenile stage.
+Certain varieties (e.g. A. muscaria var. guessowii) are close to yellow even at the juvenile stage.

 Chemical properties

 A study of isolates from the fruit bodies of A. caesarea showed that the radial growth (increases in axon's diameter) of this species was possible at pH 6–7, and optimal growth was in a temperature of 24-28 C, depending on the isolate.

-An investigation of the heavy metal content of mushroom samples found cadmium levels in A. caesarea four times greater than allowed in cultivated mushrooms by EU standards.
+An investigation of the heavy metal content of mushroom samples found cadmium levels in A. caesarea four times greater than allowed in cultivated mushrooms by European Union standards.
 The amount of lead in A. caesarea also exceeded allowed levels.
 The study concluded that the accumulation of heavy metals may be a species-specific property of mushrooms, and that chronic consumption of some mushroom types could potentially be harmful.

 A study of the organic acid composition of mushrooms found a relatively high level, about 6 g/kg, in A. caesarea.
 Malic acid, ascorbic acid, citric acid, ketoglutaric acid, fumaric acid, shikimic acid and traces of succinic acid were detected.
 Malic and ascorbic acids were the most abundant compounds.
 Ergosterol has also been isolated from A. caesarea.